Nazky/ForcedAndroidW11/README.md

 # ForcedAndroidW11
 Some computer have the system requirements but not let you install android so here is a simple script to download and install the WSA.
-(Wdinows Subsystem for Android)
+(Windows Subsystem for Android)

 with the the latest version WSA is going to be install with gapps :)